Labonnya/Theory-of-Computing/README.md

 # Theory-of-Computing

-# Title: Deterministic Finite Automaton (DFA) for Accepting Strings with Specific Tuples
+# Deterministic Finite Automaton (DFA) for Accepting Strings with Specific Tuples

 Explanation:
 The given C++ code implements a Deterministic Finite Automaton (DFA) to determine whether a user-provided string of 0s and 1s is accepted or rejected based on a predefined set of tuples.
 The DFA defines states A, B, and C, and transitions between these states based on the input string's characters (0 or 1).